China Eases Border Restrictions

 For invited applicants in China, only those considered an essential part of the business were granted the PU Letter.
 A range of factors would be considered for each applicant on an individual level, regarding areas such as one’s role in the company, company credentials and the nature of their work, etc.

-The PU Letter application process has historically been a difficult and time-consuming process for companies who hope to relocate their foreign employees and associated family members, with most applications lasting between 6 to 8 months.
+The PU Letter application process has historically been a difficult and time-consuming process for companies who hope to relocate their foreign employees and associated family members, with most applications lasting between 6 to 8 months from the first application step until the final documents are issued.

 The high standards set by authorities for the consideration of each application have meant that numerous firms were rejected when requesting a PU Letter.
 Successful applicants would typically have to wait for 2-3 months, with accompanying family members often taking up to 4 months to finalize applications.